A Caddie User Guide for completing online training

 17. Do you have any questions?

-If you have any questions, please contact the Caddie Support or send and message to your course tutor.
+If you have any questions, please contact the Caddie Support or send a message to your course tutor.